 Moisture, either as rain or irrigation, is required after application to activate this product.
-On coarse soils /3 inch of rainfall, and on medium and finetextured and high organic soils /3 to /4 inch of rainfall is required depending upon original soil moisture.
+On coarse soils 1⁄2 inch of rainfall, and on medium and fine-textured and high organic soils 1⁄2 to 3⁄4 inch of rainfall is required depending upon original soil moisture.
 Better results are obtained when moisture occurs within 10 days after application.
 Generally, lower amounts of rainfall are required when soil moisture is high at planting time.